buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_2_Fund_Contract_Set_Prize.md

 **Boom**.

-We just sent some Ethereum from our contract, big success!
-And, we know we succeeded because the contract balance went down by 0.0001 Ethereum from 0.1 to 0.0999!
+We just sent some Ether from our contract, big success!
+And, we know we succeeded because the contract balance went down by 0.0001 Ether from 0.1 to 0.0999!

 ✈️ Update deploy script to fund contract
 ----------------------------------------